Key facts

 Challenge perceptions, test theories and discover solutions to the relationship challenges between countries with the Bachelor of Arts/Master of International Relations.

-When completing your masters degree, choose a specialisation within IR and complete a research project that puts into practice all that you’ve learnt throughout your studies.
-Your specialisation allows you to delve into any aspect of IR and become a subject matter expert in your field.
+When completing your masters degree, choose a specialisation within IR and complete a research project that puts into practice all that you have learnt throughout your studies.
+Your specialisation allows you to delve into a crucial aspect of IR and become a subject matter expert in your field.
 Choose to specialise in:

 - conflict and security